medialab/minet/README.md

 metadata such as their normalized version, domain name etc.

 positional arguments:
   column                                 Name of the column containing urls. file                                   Target CSV file.

 optional arguments:
   -h, --help                             show this help message and exit -o OUTPUT, --output OUTPUT             Path to the output file.
 By default, the result will be printed to stdout.
   -s SELECT, --select SELECT             Columns to keep in output, separated by comma.
   --separator SEPARATOR                  Split url column by a separator?
+  --strip-protocol, --no-strip-protocol  Whether or not to strip the protocol when normalizing the url.
+Defaults to strip protocol.
   --total TOTAL                          Total number of lines in CSV file.
 Necessary if you want to display a finite progress indicator.

 examples: